FarmDyn/documentation/README.md

 ### Starting a development version of the website with live updates
 When working on the documentation, it is helpful to see the changes in realtime.
 This way you can also check if your formulas were typeset correctly or if images appear the way they should.

+You can get a quick and nice preview by pressing `ctrl-shift-m` when you have a Markdown file open in Atom.
+However, this will not show you exactly how the website will look like.

 In order to start the development website simply double-click the `startDevServer.cmd` file.